dimonas201143/RARLab-RAR-Wrapper-Library-for-NET/README.md

 winforms
  -->

-# 📦 RARLab's RAR .NET Wrapper
+# 📦 RARLab's `rar.exe` .NET Wrapper

-### PROJECT DESCRIPTION

-A full-featured .NET wrapper for RARLab's official rar.exe command-line tool.
-This library empowers .NET developers to seamlessly access and control almost all the functionality provided by rar.exe — such as compressing, extracting, listing, testing, creating recovery volumes and managing RAR archives — from within their applications.
+A full-featured .NET wrapper for RARLab's official `rar.exe` command-line tool.
+This library empowers .NET developers to seamlessly access and control almost all the functionality provided by `rar.exe` — such as compressing, extracting, listing, testing, creating recovery volumes and managing RAR archives — from within their applications.

-Whether you're building backup utilities, file management systems, or custom archiving tools, this wrapper offers you a clean, object-oriented interface to use rar.exe without the need to manually write command-line arguments or parse outputs.

 ------------------

 ## 👋 Introduction

-RARLab provides a powerful command-line tool, rar.exe, with deep support for creating and extracting RAR archives.
+RARLab provides a powerful command-line tool, `rar.exe`, with deep support for creating and extracting RAR archives.
 However, using it directly from .NET requires manually spawning processes, constructing CLI arguments, and parsing the textual output — a repetitive and error-prone task.

-This project eliminates that friction by wrapping a range of rar.exe functionalities in an intuitive .NET interface.
-With this wrapper, you can:
+This project eliminates that friction by wrapping a range of `rar.exe` functionalities in an intuitive .NET interface.

-The wrapper is written in VB.NET but is fully compatible with both VB.NET and C# projects.
-It is also capable to migrate to net core with no issues, as it has no dependencies except an user provided rar.exe file itself.
+The wrapper is implemented in VB.NET but is fully compatible with both VB.NET and C# projects.
+It targets .NET Framework 4.8.1 by default, but can be easily migrated to .NET 5+ without issues, as it relies on no external dependencies other than the user-supplied `rar.exe` executable.

 ## 👌 Features